-These are essential in the extreme cold.
-To be honest, I start wearing my toque and gloves even before the snow falls.
-You want a toque that fits low over the ears.
-A thick fleece lined hat is great to help kids stay warm.
+These extras are essential in the extreme cold.
+To be honest, I start wearing my toque and gloves even before the temperature drops below freezing.

 When choosing head wear consider how it will fit under a helmet.
 A balaclava works well.
-Not only is it safest to wear a helmet, but they block the wind and help you stay warm.
+Not only is it safest to wear a helmet when skiing, snowboarding, tobogganing, and skating, but helmets will also block the wind and help keep you and your kids warm.